Viren070/EmuHaven/README.md

 2. Scroll down to the assets and download `Emulator.Manager.v0.x.x.zip`
 3. Extract the downloaded zip file and inside the extracted folder launch Emulator Manager.exe

+> [!WARNING]
-Note: Windows Defender will detect the file as a virus since the file is unsigned.
+> Windows Defender will detect the file as a virus since the file is unsigned.
 This is a false positive and can be ignored.
 To avoid the warning, follow the steps below.

 Please consider giving a ⭐ if you find this project helpful.
 Your support is appreciated!